Disentangled Representation Learning for Parametric Partial Differential Equations: Background and related work

-\textbf{Disentangled representation learning. } Disentangled representation learning seeks to separate data into distinct, interpretable factors, where each factor captures an independent aspect of variation in the input.
-This area has critical implications for transfer learning, generative modeling, and fairness in AI, as it allows models to generalize across tasks by leveraging isolated features, making them more interpretable and modular.
-Disentangled representation learning has seen significant advances, primarily driven by models like $\beta$-VAE \citep{higgins2017beta}, FactorVAE \citep{kim2018disentangling}, and InfoGAN \citep{chen2016infogan}, who encourage disentanglement by controlling the trade-off between reconstruction accuracy and latent regularization, or introduce mutual information constraints to encourage the discovery of interpretable latent factors.
-Early work in disentanglement largely focus on supervised or semi-supervised approaches \citep{ridgeway2018learning,shu2019weakly,mathieu2019disentangling}, requiring labeled data for factors of variation.
-However, more recent advancements have concentrated on unsupervised learning methods \citep{duan2019unsupervised}, where disentanglement is achieved without explicit labels.
-Despite these efforts, fully unsupervised disentanglement remains challenging \citep{locatello2019challenging}, with ongoing research focusing on improving metrics, robustness, and applicability to more complex and high-dimensional data.
-In this context, although a large body of research has been done in disentanglement, its applications remain largely confined to fields like computer vision and robotics, where the latent dimensions typically correspond to human-interpretable (often visually recognizable) features, with very limited exploration in areas such as physical system learning.
-Moreover, existing work focuses on disentangling from data, whereas our work is the first attempt that explores disentanglement from black-box neural network parameters.
+\textbf{Disentangled representation learning. }Disentangled representation learning separates data into distinct, interpretable factors, each capturing an independent variation.
+It has critical implications for transfer learning, generative modeling, and AI fairness, enabling models to generalize by leveraging isolated features.
+Key advances have been driven by models like $\beta$-VAE \citep{higgins2017beta}, FactorVAE \citep{kim2018disentangling}, and InfoGAN \citep{chen2016infogan}, which promote disentanglement through latent regularization and mutual information constraints.
+While early work focused on supervised or semi-supervised methods \citep{ridgeway2018learning,shu2019weakly,mathieu2019disentangling}, recent efforts target unsupervised learning \citep{duan2019unsupervised}, though challenges remain \citep{locatello2019challenging}, with ongoing efforts to improve metrics, robustness, and applicability to complex data.
+Most research has centered on computer vision and robotics, where latent factors have human-interpretable visual meanings, while its exploration in physical system learning remains limited \citep{lingsch2024fuse,tong2024invaert,fotiadis2023disentangled}.
+Moreover, existing work disentangles from data, whereas our work is the first to disentangle from black-box NN parameters.